sabrinasaleh/Data_Munging_Plotting/presentation.md

 * The pilot/preliminary study indicates that the correlation and regression coefficients are positive for the three indepenent variables.
 * For GDP and Innovation & Technology, the coefficients of regressions are relatively small.
 China plays a big role in causing the flatter slope.
 * For Doing Business Indicator, the coefficient of regression is very high.
 The steep slope suggests that the improvement of countries' business infrastructure has a large positive effect on increasing their FDI in the USA.
-* Europe
-* Asia
-* LA
-* Africa
+* Europe is the largest FDI investor in the USA.
+One intersting outlier would be Luxembourg; as a small country with a relatively low GDP, innovation & technology, and doing business indicator, it ranks 4th regionally and 6th globally for FDI in USA.
+* Asia shows interesting dynamics across the key variables.
+Japan ranks 1st regionally and 2nd globally for FDI in USA with relatively top scores for all - GDP, innovation & technology, and doing business indicator.
+China invests minusculely in the USA despite its top global ranking for GDP and high technology export.
+* In Latin America, GDP appears to have slightly more effect on the FDI in USA than innovation & technology and doing business indicator.
+Mexico and Bermuda appear in the list of top 25 investors in the USA.
+* In Africa, with high score for all - GDP, innovation & technology, and doing business indicator, South Africa turns out to be highest regional investor in the USA.
+* Canada and Australia appear among the top 25 investors in the USA, where Canada ranks 4th and Australia ranks 11th in the list.

 ## Limitations & Conclusion
 * The scope of the pilot/preliminary study was limited by the small datatset.
 * The study conducted data analysis for a recent year (2018); however, the analysis was restricted within a single year.
-* The stock of FDI was applied to measure the dependent variable; the findings are needed to be cross-checked by with examining the alternative measures of FDI.
+* The stock of FDI was applied to measure the dependent variable; the findings are needed to be cross-checked with examining the alternative measures of FDI.
-* Extension of the pilot/preliminary study intends to collect data on the key variables for multiple years (greater than or equal to 10 years).
+* Extension of the pilot/preliminary study intends to collect data for multiple years; the future research will conduct data analsis for 10+ years.
 * The extended time series analysis will provide us with insights for both the static and dynamic relationship among the key variables.
-* Examining the alternative measures of FDI (e.g. financial transaction based FDI and income flow based FDI) will add value to the findings of future research.
+* Examining the alternative measures of FDI (e.g. financial transaction and income flow based FDI) will add value to the future research.

-Group Members: Bruce Muckerson, Ed Yancik, Julie Gandre, Michael Donatucci, and Sabrina Saleh
+##### Group Members: Bruce Muckerson, Ed Yancik, Julie Gandre, Michael Donatucci, and Sabrina Saleh